Who Is Brooke Ellison?

 After graduation, Ellison returned to Stony Brook, New York, to be with her family.
 As word spread of her achievement, she began traveling the country as a motivational speaker and making television appearances.
 In 2002, she and her mother published her autobiography, Miracles Happen: One Mother, One Daughter, One Journey.

-Ellison is the subject of a film for A&E, The Brooke Ellison Story, directed by Christopher Reeve, who is also a quadriplegic.
+Ellison was the subject of a film for A&E, The Brooke Ellison Story, directed by Christopher Reeve, who is also a quadriplegic.
 Ellison is also a member of the board of directors of the National Organization on Disabilities, and has plans to further her education at the master's program in public policy at Harvard's Kennedy School of Government.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!